 For more information regarding which level is right for you, contact Toby Liebowitz: tobyaane@gmail.com

 Join us for Hebrew Conversation and improve your speaking skills.
-This Winter we are planning to have 5 levels assuming a minimum of 5 participants per level.
+This Fall 2 we will be offering 3 Hebrew Conversation Classes.

 929 Tanakh B'yahad (Hebrew Bible Together)